 P: …maybe that is why I keep gaining weight.
 If I am fat, it’s understandable why she doesn’t want me.
 I would really like it if she were just for once passionate about me and wanted me….
 I don’t take charge, and maybe that’s why she isn’t turned on by me.
 I have always felt like I did not measure up to my dad.

 This interpretation focuses on his wounded narcissism and the vulnerability of his wish to be desired by his wife.
 Adam has tried to master a sense of not being wanted sexually, by actively setting up situations in which others are present to create excitement, but partly excluding him, turning passive to active.
 In this seventh-year session, he now can use the analyst’s interpretations to own that he wants a woman to passionately want him.
 And he expresses a painful but realistic, as well as relieving, truth: “I did not measure up to my Dad”.
+On the HSCS, he operates at (6), taking responsibility for himself and exploring new affects, most importantly, his wounded narcissism.

 Importantly, the process of transformation is gradual.
 Structuralized defensive patterns do not alter in one piece, but through a steady, on-going progression over time: intrapsychic conflicts as well as patterns of interpersonal relationship and perception of self and others are modified through a process of repetition and continuous elaboration of central themes.
 Thus, by observing the course of an entire analysis, the 3 LM provides a realistic picture of change and no-change.